learnable-content/Laravel-5/README.md

 ## Type hinting request

-I think you should have a separate section talking about Laravel Ioc and dependency injection, because this is not related to controllers and will be needed in every part of the framework (service providers, commands, etc)

 Below is an example of the way we will be interfacing with the request object.
 We will be type hinting the request into our methods to a parameter into the method.
 Now we can access the name input whether it is a `GET` parameter or if the request is coming in through a `POST` form.

 ```